 - Lack of ideas while writing

 So, the need is to provide the students with alternatives like manipulatives, board games, applications, and learning resources of various kinds, which can help them acquire the basic skills of writing.
-Lets’ study about writing manipulatives and find what role they play in developing the writing abilities in early learners.
+Let’s study writing manipulatives and find what role they play in developing the writing abilities of early learners.

 Speech or writing starts with the alphabets.
 These are the basic unit of a language.
-Thus, to grow into a proficient writer, beginners need to learn to recognize the alphabets in both lower and upper case forms.
-This skill of identifying the letter becomes easier to achieve with upper case and lower case letter tracing cards.
+Thus, to grow into a proficient writer, beginners need to learn to recognize the alphabet in both lower and upper case forms.
+This skill of identifying the letter becomes easier to achieve with upper-case and lower-case letter tracing cards.
 The cards tell the alphabet and the words that start with that alphabet using an image of that letter.
-For example, mostly, fan, frog, fish are printed in the letter card to give an introduction to the letter ‘F’.
+For example, mostly, fan, frog, fish are printed on the letter card to give an introduction to the letter ‘F’.

-The teachers use these writing manipulatives to tell the look of the letter, and the sound they represent.
-The wipe-off-and-write on letter tracing support allows children to learn the flow of stroke of the pencil needed for writing a particular letter.
+The teachers use these writing manipulatives to tell the look of the letter and the sound they represent.
+The wipe-off-and-write-on letter tracing support allows children to learn the flow of strokes of the pencil needed for writing a particular letter.